APSE is accepting applications for the 2019-20 Diversity Fellowship Program from Aug. 5 to Sept. 13.

 APSE realizes the Fellows are working professionals whose first responsibility is to their news organizations.
 APSE will work with supervising editors to ensure the Fellows meet all work responsibilities and will customize the Fellowship experience to focus on skills most important to the employer.
 The goal for APSE is that employers value Diversity Fellowship Program graduates and consider this training invaluable to their newsrooms and, more broadly, their companies.

 The program is described below.

-Indicate your intention to apply as soon as possible to the Selection Committee members — Chairman Larry Graham of The Blade (email@example.com), Jorge Rojas of The Athletic (firstname.lastname@example.org), and Fellowship founder Michael Anastasi of The Tennessean (email@example.com) — and provide a cover letter, resume and essay of no more than 1,500 words that describes your vision for a sports department under your leadership.
+Indicate your intention to apply as soon as possible to the Selection Committee members — Chairman Larry Graham of the American Press Institute (email@example.com), Jorge Rojas of The Athletic (firstname.lastname@example.org), and Fellowship founder Michael Anastasi of The Tennessean (email@example.com) — and provide a cover letter, resume and essay of no more than 1,500 words that describes your vision for a sports department under your leadership.
 (With approval, the selection committee is open to considering other essay topics).

 E-mail your application packet by Sept.
 13 to Graham, Rojas, and Anastasi.
 They also are your contacts for questions.

 The APSE Diversity Fellowship Program Course of Study consists of several components:

 * The Sports Management Program.
 Each Fellow is a student in this APSE program.
 The Fellow is paired with an experienced editor from a large news organization who serves as a mentor.
 Through the process, the Fellow learns such skills as how to critique and analyze a sports section, how to plan for and deploy resources to cover an important sports event in their community, how to be a member of the overall newsroom leadership team, how to plan for and execute high-quality summer sports coverage, how to plan for and execute football preview sections and coverage for various times of the year.
 (There is no travel for this component.)